Combinatorial structures of the space of gradient vector fields on compact surfaces: Final remarks

 \subsection{Simple connectivity of the space of ``gradient flows with limit circuits''}

-Though we found a non-contractible component for gradient flows, the author does not know whether there exist non-simply-connected connected components for gradient flows and Morse-Smale-like flows.
+Though we found a non-contractible component for gradient flows, the author does not know whether non-simply-connected connected components exist for gradient flows and Morse-Smale-like flows.
 In other words, one would like to know about the following question.

 \begin{question} Does the space of topological equivalence classes of gradient flows {\rm(}or more generally Morse-Smale-like flows{\rm)} on compact manifolds have non-simply-connected connected components under the non-existence of creations and annihilations of singular points and boundary components? \end{question}